 By accepting our terms and conditions in this policy, our End User License Agreement and Acceptable Use Policy, we are processing your data on the following legal grounds:

 You may choose not to provide accurate or complete personal data.
-In such instances you may not be able to use all of the functionalities of our website; where we ask for consent and you chose not to provide it, or you block, disable or delete cookies, we may not be able to provide you with the information or service requested.
+In such instances you may not be able to use all the functionalities of our website; where we ask for consent and you chose not to provide it, or you block, disable or delete cookies, we may not be able to provide you with the information or service requested.

 How long do we keep your personal information?

 We only keep your information for so long as it is reasonably necessary.
 When setting our data retention periods, we consider the amount, nature, and sensitivity of the information we hold, the potential risk of harm from unauthorised use or disclosure of the information and the purposes for which we process the information (including whether we can achieve those purposes by other means).
-We also take into account our other legal obligations to keep or securely dispose of personal information.
+We also consider our other legal obligations to keep or securely dispose of personal information.

-Generally speaking, we retain your information for the following periods of time:
+We retain your information for the following periods of time:

-If we need to keep your information e.g. if requested by any regulatory authority for a longer period, then we will notify you of the reason and grounds for doing so.
+If we need to keep your information e.g., if requested by any regulatory authority for a longer period, then we will notify you of the reason and grounds for doing so.

 Where we store your information.

 We will do everything possible to ensure that the data that we collect from you will be stored at a destination inside the European Economic Area ("EEA").
 If there is ever a requirement to transfer your information outside the EEA, this will only be done after obtaining your agreement and we will make sure your data is protected in a manner that is consistent with how your information will be protected by us.
 In all cases we will ensure that any transfer of your information is compliant with Data Protection Law.

 We do not give, rent, lend, or sell individual information to any third party for marketing purposes.